JulijaJusk/SALANIDA/README.md

    2. Enter text in input field "Password"; (I entered “SalanidaVilnius”)
    3. Click on button “LOGIN”;

-   **Expected:** correct account name <"Julia Roberts" appears.
+   **Expected:** correct account name "Julia Roberts" appears.

    **#2.
 Add new account address using valid city**
-   1. Login into the account using “julija.demoqa@gmail.com” username and “SalanidaVilnius” password;
+   1. Login into the account using “julija.demoqa@gmail.com” username and "SalanidaVilnius" password;
    2. Click on button "MANAGE ADDRESSES";
    3. Click on button "ADD A NEW ADDRESS";
    4. Enter text “Vilnius” in the input field "City";
+   5. Click on checkbox "Set as default address";
-   5. Click on button "EDIT AN ADDRESS";
+   6. Click on button "ADD A NEW ADDRESS";

    **Expected:** entered city appears in the “DEFAULT ADDRESS” section.